 We get all of our local channels and the major networks for free with our digital antenna.
 There are plenty of good digital antennas out there.
 We bought the Mohu Leaf digital antenna for our home and love it.

-With a one-time cost to purchase of about $40, it’s made it very easy for us to catch our local news as well as the NFL games and college football games broadcast on the major networks.
+It’s made it very easy for us to catch our local news as well as the NFL games and college football games broadcast on the major networks.

 Where FuboTV shines though is exactly where you’d expect it to – in the sports channels it offers.